 The Statement of Net Position and Statement of Activities provide information about the activities of the School District as a whole, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the School District's most significant funds.
-In the case of the Paulding County Board of Education, the general fund is by far the most significant fund.
+In the case of the Paulding County Board of Education, the general fund, capital projects fund and debt service fund are significant funds.